nickjj/ansigenome/README.rst

 - Creates an "Ansigenome ready" meta file
 - Creates a ``tests/`` directory and ``.travis.yml`` file for you automatically

 It uses another tool called `Rolespec <https://github.com/nickjj/rolespec>`_ for the test code.
-Don't worry though, you don't need to download anything.
+Don't worry, you don't need to download anything.

 You'll also never have to write messy Travis configs again but you can still benefit from Travis itself.